Ethan-Chew/Quizzzy/docs/features/FlashletSharing&Downloading.md

 If the user wants to use the in-built scanner, they need to navigate to the Flashlet list page.
 From there, they can click on the "+" button next to "Your Flashlets" and select the "Join Flashlet" option.

 <img src="../../images/scanqrcode.jpg" alt="In-built Scanner" style="width: 200px; height: auto;">
-If the user decides to use the in-built scanner, they will be taken to a screen on the left featuring the in-built scanner.
+If the user decides to use the in-built scanner, they will be taken to the screen featuring the in-built scanner.
 The scanner screen has a navigation bar at the top with a back button.
 The middle of the screen is the camera area where they can scan the QR code, with the word "Scanning..." displayed in the center.
 At the bottom, there is a "Join Flashlet" button.
 Once the scanning is complete, the message "Scanning Complete" will be shown.

 <div style="display: flex; gap: 10px;">
   <img src="../../images/joinedflashlet.jpg" alt="In-built Scanner" style="width: 200px; height: auto;">